Bombus lucorum: Nests

 The nests of B. lucorum can be found underground and may be very large, containing up to 400 workers.
 Often, they are abandoned nests of old mice or vole.
 In the nest, the queen makes a circular chamber where she builds a wax egg cell in which she lays her first batch of eggs.
 The eggs are laid on a layer of pollen and then covered again with a wax layer.

 In the United Kingdom, where the species is very common, they prefer to have their nests facing south for extra warmth.

 Distribution and habitat

 Bombus lucorum is distributed widely and can be found in the Palearctic (including Japan), Oriental, Arctic, and western Nearctic realms.
 It is more common in more northern parts.
 It also can be found in Iceland, where it was probably introduced by humans, and Britain.
 Its habitats include coastal, farmland, grassland, heathland, towns, gardens, upland, and woodland edges.
-The species can be found most anywhere where there are flowers for food.
+The species can be found almost anywhere where there are flowers for food.